CJ-Jackson/shorty/README.md

 * [PHPStorm](https://www.jetbrains.com/phpstorm/) with the [Golang Plugin](https://github.com/go-lang-plugin-org/go-lang-idea-plugin)

 It's awesome, I did use Sublime Text with Gosublime once, but the thing is I have to keep running `go install` in the terminal just for the sake of auto-complete, that a pace breaker.
 So I decided to use PHPStorm with the plugin, and I don't that issue anymore.
 Also I love being able to run the test within the IDE, it's sooo satisfying.
-They recently added support [go fmt](https://blog.golang.org/go-fmt-your-code), which is Go counterpart to [php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) and I can now run that in the IDE.
+They recently added support for [go fmt](https://blog.golang.org/go-fmt-your-code), which is Go counterpart to [php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) and I can now run that in the IDE.
 It's auto-import in the same way it's does auto-namespace in PHP!
 Why PHPStorm?
 Because I use it at work. :D

 You can use the community version of [IntelliJ](https://www.jetbrains.com/idea/?fromMenu) (it's free) with the Golang Plugin.